-Text files must contain a minimum of Student IDs and Grades, formatted as either Comma Separated Values (CSV) of Tab Separated Values (TSV) on the same computer.
+Text files must contain a minimum of OSU Student IDs (the 9-digit SIS number) and Grades, formatted as either Comma Separated Values (CSV) of Tab Separated Values (TSV) on the same computer.

 For the typical example, an instructor downloads his/her class list from Faculty & Advisors Menu Class List Download or the Student Data Warehouse as a Comma Separated Values (CSV) file.
 This file would then be uploaded into Excel.
 Each student would be loaded into a Row and each data element for that student would be loaded into the Columns of that Row.